 De Facto: If you were in a de facto relationship, you must apply for a property settlement within two years of separation (although the Court is similarly able to grant an extension of time in certain circumstances).

 In some instances it is appropriate to have a property settlement during your relationship, prior to separation.
-If you think that this might apply to you, please contact our dedicated family lawyers at Armour & Allen.

 Once an agreement is reached on property settlement, it is imperative that it is accurately recorded in a binding document.
 There are only two binding options: